-- 1,069 truck accidents resulting in property damage
+- 902 commercial vehicle crashes resulting in property damage

 What to Look for When Choosing a Truck Accident Lawyer

-- A good reputation: Check out the reviews and testimonials for attorneys to make sure their clients have spoken well of them.
-If you see a lot of negative reviews – or little to no reviews – it’s not a good sign.
-You’ll also want to make sure that the attorney has a list of cases they have won on their website.
-If the numbers all seem low or there are no examples, it could signal a lack of experience.
+Check out the reviews and testimonials for the truck accident attorneys you consider to make sure their clients speak highly of them.
+If you see a lot of negative reviews (or little to no reviews), it’s not a good sign.

-- Good rapport: While finding an attorney with the right credentials and approach is necessary, we also think it’s important that you get along well with your legal team.
-There needs to be trust and understanding between you and your attorney, so make sure you meet with attorneys before deciding to work with them.
+While finding an attorney with the right credentials and approach is necessary, we also think it’s important that you get along well with your legal team.
+There needs to be trust and understanding between you and your attorney, so make sure you meet with the attorneys and staff and feel comfortable before deciding to work with them.

 Frequently Asked Questions